thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Commit Build

-The Commit Build is a build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.
+The Commit Build is a build performed during the first stage of the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server, triggered by a commit in the Version Control System.
 It involves checking out the latest sources from *Mainline* and, at a minimum, compiling the sources, running a set of [*Commit Tests*](#commit-tests), and building a binary artefact for deployment.

 ### Commit Tests